 - Non-steroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs have side effects, so using the lowest dose for the shortest period is best. - Topicals.
+NSAIDs have side effects, so it's best to use the lowest dose for the shortest period. - Topicals.
 These are rubs, gels, ointments, sprays, patches and creams applied to your skin (topically).
 Some topicals contain medicines such as NSAIDs and corticosteroids.